ang-zeyu/3242-modelling/README.md

 I implemented connected component checks as well to make this more performant.

 <img src="./3242-laplacian-deformation-1.gif" />
+(making the deer look slightly happier)

 <img src="./3242-laplacian-deformation-2.gif" />
+(add some apparent motion to its legs)

 ### Mesh Decimation